4 Steps to Overcome Limiting Beliefs + Free PDF

 So knowing that not all beliefs are true, it’s important to look at our own beliefs and question them.

 A limiting belief is a repetitive thought or story that you believe is true that limits you in life because it influence your self-image, choices, and view of the world.
 Limiting beliefs are often irrational, but they stubbornly stick in our brains without us even being aware of them and lead to self-sabotage.

-We tend to think a lot of the bad things that happen to use are caused by outside forces, and some things are definitely out of our control, but a lot of our external world, or our reality, is a manifestation of our internal beliefs that then determine our actions.
+We tend to think a lot of the bad things that happen to use are caused by outside forces, and a lot of things are definitely out of our control, but much of our external world, or our reality, is a manifestation of our internal beliefs that then determine our actions.

 Thoughts + Beliefs + Actions = Our Reality